Eb0nyR0se/Collatz_Chaos_Cipher/README.md

 # 🌀 Collatz Chaos Cipher

-Welcome to the **Collatz Chaos Cipher**, a curiosity-driven encryption experiment inspired by the Collatz Conjecture that explores the blending of mathematics, chaos theory, and signal processing.
+Welcome to the **Collatz Chaos Cipher**, a curiosity-driven encryption experiment inspired by the Collatz Conjecture, which explores the intersection of mathematics, chaos theory, and signal processing.
 This project implements a reversible block cipher inspired by the famous 3x+1 Collatz function, extended with signal spiral dynamics.

 Unlike conventional ciphers, this one leverages chaotic iteration and non-linear key transformations to produce unpredictable, avalanche-prone encrypted outputs.
 Alongside the core algorithm, the repository includes visualization tools to animate bit diffusion and waveform transformations during encryption rounds.